designstem/projects/frequency/index.md

 It’s all about discovering new shapes and their alignment on a circle to produce visually exciting blends through movement.

+Optionally, put on the vinyl record and put the paper template on it, so students can experiment with different audio and animation speeds.

 ### Preparation

 > ##### You will need